Minijump/Squirrel/README.md

 * Move 'create' out of transient components' constructor (add it in open?) (to be able to access 'this' in subclasses)

 ### To Fix
-* Fix collapsed sidebar glitches: display par data sources/setting page (the ones without a custom class on 'main' tag), glitch when clicking on a line
+* Fix collapsed sidebar glitches: glitch when clicking on a line

 ### To do MVP
 * Add actions + tours on actions